Understanding the Benefits of a Checking Account: An EverFi Perspective

 -

 Pay Bills Easily: Most bills can be paid directly from your checking account, either online or through automated payments.
 This ensures timely payments, avoiding late fees and damaging your credit score.
-This streamlined approach also helps you track your expenses more effectively.
+This streamlined approach also helps you track your expenses more effectively The details matter here.
+And it works..

 -